Title Chapter: Their Little Predicament.

 "Wilder instincts?
 What do you mean?"
 Kakashi said, feeling suddenly curious-it reminded him of one of Jiraiya's novels.

-"From what I can understand, we won't be able to leave this place until week and half.
-Our boat won't leave port until the storm is completely passed, and is safe for travel.
+Kakashi finally spoke.
+"From what I understand, we won't be able to leave this place until a week and half.
+Our boat won't leave port until the storm is completely passed and is safe for travel.

-"To bad we can't contact Lady Tsunade and tell her what's going on," she said.
-Kakashi nodded his head in understanding.
+"To bad we cannot contact Lady Tsunade and tell her what is happening," she said.

-"Don't worry about that…she knows that we are fully capable people."
+Kakashi nodded as he paced around the room.
+"Don't worry about that right now.
+She knows that we are fully capable people."
 He assured her.
 Hinata smiled at him, which made the jounin heart suddenly skip.
-He paused for a moment at the strange sensation, but was pulled out his thoughts by the rumbling of thunder up ahead.
+He paused for a moment at the strange sensation but was pulled out his thoughts by the rumbling of thunder up ahead."You know, I better hurry up and get some food and supplies.
+It seems like the storm is on its way."

-"You could just wait here—no need for the both us to go."
+He shook his head.
+"You wait here—no need for the both us to go."